hello-robot/stretch_ai/CONTRIBUTING.md

 Before contributing, you will need to sign a [Contributor License Agreement](https://gist.github.com/hello-cpaxton/8881ca0a05858dcaee4ebf0207d92f83).
 For more information, you can check out the [Stretch Contributor License Agreement](https://github.com/hello-robot/stretch_contributor_license_agreements) page for more information.

+We use the SAP [CLA Assistant bot](https://github.com/cla-assistant/cla-assistant), which will open a comment and give you instructions when you open a pull request.

 ### Setup

 Install the code and set up the pre-commit hooks: